racekjak/DiaApp/README.md

 # DiaApp

-Gamified mobile application for diabetes patients using Dexcom CGM This application was created as part of a theses: https://vskp.vse.cz/89417
+Gamified mobile application for diabetes patients using Dexcom CGM.

+This application was created as part of a theses: https://vskp.vse.cz/89417